rabbitgrowth/plover-tapey-tape/README.md

-# plover-tapey-tape
+# Tapey Tape

-`plover-tapey-tape` is an alternative to Plover’s built-in paper tape.
+Tapey Tape is an alternative to Plover’s built-in paper tape.
-It provides a side-by-side view of strokes and translations as well as some useful extra information.
+It provides a side-by-side view of strokes and translations as well as some extra information.

 ```
       |   KP   A              | {}{-|}